 Therefore, as a project-based company you must do your own homework and find a solution that really support your project business.

-Customers is not without fault either
+Customers are not without fault either

 Customers are not completely innocent in this either.
 Most customers are complacent in the “business-as-usual” attitude.
 They think that these big ERP vendors must know what they are talking about, and if the solution costs so much, surely it will work.
 Many rely too much on these major ERP vendors without researching alternatives for project-based companies.
 However, after implementation and perhaps years of customizations, you find out that these systems just don’t work.
 You still have the delays and errors for which you thought you were solving.